nhsconnect/gpconnect/pages/foundations/foundations.md

 ### PDS ###

-You need to be able to provide a verified NHS number to use an API.
+You need to be able to provide a verified NHS Number to use an API.
 You can do this using a Spine accredited system, a Demographics Batch Service (DBS) batch-traced record (CSV), or using a Spine Mini Services Provider (HL7v3).

 ### SDS / ODS ###